Friday, March 13, 2020 Deadline for may 2020 graduates to submit pirc forms (no Extensions)

 Every year Delaware Law students are honored at graduation with pro bono distinction.
 Local and state bar association receptions also are given to honor students’ pro bono services.

 Although PIRC placements are non-paying and non-credit, they provide exciting benefits.
 Public interest placements help build your résumé and give you the opportunity to network with legal professionals.
 You put your legal skills to practical use while learning from experienced professionals eager to share their expertise with you.
-PIRC tracks your volunteer hours and recognizes exceptional service.
+PIRC tracks your pro bono hours and recognizes exceptional service.

 Public interest law encompasses legal services that benefit charitable, civic, community, religious, educational, or government organizations that assist individuals of limited means as well as legal services that benefit groups that protect civil liberties or public rights.
 If you have completed your first semester of law school in good academic standing, PIRC can offer you an opportunity to get hands-on experience while helping those in need.
 Students provide a range of local services, from helping low-income individuals apply for a much-needed earned income tax credit to helping Delaware residents apply for pardons and helping survivors of domestic violence navigate through the legal system.